National Archives at Kansas City, Missouri

 Defendant's requested instructions in Civil Case No. 128: Lucile Bluford v.
 S.W.
 Canada, including specific questions for the jury to consider.

 Letter from defense attorney William S. Hogsett to the clerk of the U.S. District Court regarding Civil Action No. 42: Lucile Bluford v.
 S.W.
-Canada, enclosing a form of order to overrule the defendant's motion to dismiss the plaintiff's amended second count.
+Canada, enclosing the defendant's motion to dismiss the case.

 Pages